architect/arc.codes/public/primitives/ws.md

 Architect generates the following functions:

-- `src/ws/connect` invoked when the web socket is connected
+- `src/ws/connect` invoked when the WebSocket is connected
 - `src/ws/default` invoked whenever a message is sent
 - `src/ws/disconnect` invoked when disconnected

 ## `connect`

 The `connect` Lambda is primarily intended to verify `event.header.Origin`.

 ## `default`

-The `default` Lambda will be the main event bus for web socket events.
-The `event.requestContext.connectionId` variable is used for determining the current web socket.
+The `default` Lambda will be the main event bus for WebSocket events.
+The `event.requestContext.connectionId` variable is used for determining the current WebSocket.

 ## `disconnect`